Connect a video signal cable to the jacks in these standard connection plates.

 When to use this feature

-Use this feature when you need to connect your laptop, tablet, or document camera near the location of the cable connection.
-Otherwise, connect your device at the teaching station, using the signal cables provided there (if your room has a teaching station).
+Use this feature when you need to connect your laptop or mobile device near the location of the cable connection.
+Otherwise, connect your device at the teaching station, using the signal cables provided there.

 In some classrooms, where the teaching station has limited countertop space, and the proximity to the cable connection is minimal, there will be no signal cables provided at the teaching station, and instead the cables are provided at this wall plate connection.